School Psychology

 EDSP 530 School Psychology Legal and Ethical Requirements 3.0 Credits

-This course will cover the National Association of School Psychologists (NASP) Principles for Professional Ethics and the American Psychological Association’s Ethical Principles of Psychologists and Code of Conduct, as guiding documents for ethical and legal professional practice in school psychology.
-These guidelines and principles are required readings for those engaging in psychological services and to sit for state and national certification in School Psychology.
+This course will cover the Professional Standards of the National Association of School Psychologists (NASP) and the American Psychological Association’s (APA) Ethical Principles of Psychologists and Code of Conduct, which serve as guiding documents for the ethical practice of school psychology.
+Additionally, this course will review relevant federal legislation and case law pertaining to the field of school psychology.

 Repeat Status: Not repeatable for credit